 This morning drive out to the spectacular cliff-top fortress of Masada.
 On the way, stop at Nabi Musa, a Shrine in the Judean Desert that’s built on what’s thought to be the burial place of Moses.
 From there, continue on to the 6th century cliff-side Monastery of St. George of Koziba in the desert (Deir El Qelt) and see the massive church built into the mountains.
 In Masada you will take a cable car to the fortress built by King Herod around 35BC.
 This UNESCO site is very important to the Jewish people, a symbol of their exile from the Holy Land and of bravery and self-sacrifice.
 The story goes that here a Jewish sect called the Zealots held out against the Roman army in AD66.
 Rather than surrender, they either fought to the death or committed suicide, every last man, woman and child.
 Then, you’d better have brought your swim gear as you can wash of the dust from exploring with a dip like no other.
 Drive around 30 minutes to the shores of the Dead Sea, the lowest point on Earth (420 metres below sea level).
 This isn’t actually a sea but a super-salty lake (dead because of the lack of life in it) where the density of the water means you’ll go for a float, not a swim.
 Spend some time relaxing here and get some classic floating pictures.
 The mud here is supposed to have healing properties and so why not cover yourself from head to toe for a nutrient-rich natural mineral mud bath.
 Return to Jerusalem for the evening.

 Pay an early morning visit to the holy sites of the Courtyard of the Dome and the Wailing Wall – the remains of the Temple Mount, which acts as an outdoor synagogue, where written prayers are slid into the cracks between stones.
 Around 10am take a bus out to the village of Taybeh in the West Bank to visit the pioneering microbrewery there and, time permitting, the winery surrounded by olive groves and mountains.
 The predominantly Christian village of Taybeh sits atop on Mount Asur and is the home of the only Palestinian beer.
-You’ll enjoy lunch here in town, and then continue to Yad Vashem for a sobering and moving visit to Israel’s memorial to the victims of the Holocaust.
+Then continue to Yad Vashem for a sobering and moving visit to Israel’s memorial to the victims of the Holocaust.
 The facility includes a research facility, art gallery, education department, archive, and numerous moving memorials.
 Return to the Jerusalem for the night.

 Travel to the western shores of the Sea of Galilee today and Tiberias – established all the way back in AD20.
 You’ll stop in the Jordan Valley and visit the ancient fishing village of Capernaum – see the ruins of this old town, the site of two ancient synagogues and a church said to have been the home of Saint Peter.
 You’ll pass by Tabgha – this is where the Bible says Jesus performed the Miracle of the Multiplication of the Loaves and Fishes, one of the only miracles that’s in all the gospels.
 Then head up to Safad (Tsfat), one of Judaism’s Four Holy Cities.
 The city, at over 900 metres above sea level, is Israel’s highest city and is known as the centre of Kabbalah, or Jewish mysticism.
 It’s a beautiful setting, surrounded by pine forest, and has become a haven for both artists and those seeking spiritual enlightenment.
 You’ll continue on to Nazareth, the hometown of Jesus, for the evening.